yuliskov/SmartTube/README.md

 ### Q: Can I set a (maximum) resolution by default?

-A: SmartTubeNext automatically select the highest available quality for your video, up to a maximum resolution that you can set in the settings under "video profile".
-If available, SmartTubeNext will pick the selected video profile, or otherwise the next best one available will be used.
+A: SmartTube automatically select the highest available quality for your video, up to a maximum resolution that you can set in the settings under "video profile".
+If available, SmartTube will pick the selected video profile, or otherwise the next best one available will be used.
 You can still always change the video profile while watching videos.

 ### Q: Can it set the resolution to "auto", depending on my available bandwidth?